 The minimum hardware and software requirements to accept and retain electronic disclosures are:

 Supported Windows and Mac operating systems

-Adobe Acrobat Reader® version 10 (X) is required to view documents.
+A current Adobe Acrobat Reader® version is required to view documents.
 If a document is unable to be viewed due to an incorrect version of Adobe Acrobat, a newer version of Adobe Reader can be acquired at http://get.adobe.com/reader.

 UBM Direct Savings Account Terms and Conditions

 UBM DIRECT SAVINGS ACCOUNT is an account that you manage electronically and pays a premium rate of interest.
-The current Interest rate is 1.59% with an Annual Percentage Yield of 1.60% for balances up to $499,999.99 and the current interest rate is 2.00% with an Annual Percentage Yield of 2.02% for balances over $500,000.00.
+The current Interest rate is 2.70% with an Annual Percentage Yield of 2.73% for balances up to $99,999.99, the current interest rate is 2.90% with an Annual Percentage Yield of 2.94% for balances between $100,000 and $349,999 and the current interest rate is 3.10% with an Annual Percentage Yield of 3.14% for balances over $350,000.00.
 The rate is determined by Ultima Bank Minnesota and is subject to change at our discretion and may change daily.

 Introduction: In this Deposit Account Agreement and Disclosure, each and all of the depositors are referred to as "you" and "your".
 Ultima Bank Minnesota is referred to as "we," "our," and "us."
 UBM DIRECT SAVINGS ACCOUNT is referred to as "account".
 The term "Agreement" means this Deposit Account Agreement and Disclosure.
 By selecting "I accept" at the end of this document you indicate that you have received a copy of this disclosure and agree to the terms of the Agreement.
 We may change the Agreement from time to time, if we choose, we don't have to collect any fees or charges or enforce the Agreement.